smoliakov/federated-modules/README.md

 ## What happened

 Application A is sharing component `SayHelloFromA` and Application B is sharing component `SayHelloFromB`.
-Both apps consume and exposes each other components.
+Both apps consume and expose each other components.
 Sweet.